pump

 min_uptime_flag#

-Flag for turning on/off the minimum pump up-time constraints (xUnit: NO_UNIT, yUnit: NO_UNIT)
+Flag for turning on/off the minimum pump up-time constraints.

 min_downtime_flag#

-Flag for turning on/off the minimum pump down-time constraints (xUnit: NO_UNIT, yUnit: NO_UNIT)
+Flag for turning on/off the minimum pump down-time constraints.

 rr_up_stop_mip_flag#

-Setting this flag to 1 will turn on the use of binary variables in full iterations to enable this pump to deliver valid RR-UP reserves up to full stop.
-This forces RR-UP to either be alocated as spinning reserve (up to p_min) or up to a full stop, and no other spinning reservers can be allocated on the unit if RR-UP is delivered to stop.
-RR-UP allocation in forbidden consumption regions (between 0 and p_min) is also prohibited.
-If the flag is not specified, the attribute ‘rr_up_stop_mip’ on global_settings is used (xUnit: NO_UNIT, yUnit: NO_UNIT)
+Setting this flag to 1 turns on the use of binary variables in full iterations to enable the pump to deliver valid RR-UP reserves up to full stop.
+This forces RR-UP to either be allocated as a spinning reserve up to p_rr_min (which defaults to p_min) or up to a full stop, and no other spinning reserves can be allocated on the unit if RR-UP is delivered up to stop.
+RR-UP allocation in forbidden consumption regions between 0 and p_rr_min is also prohibited.
+If the flag is not specified, the attribute ‘rr_up_stop_mip’ on global_settings is used.

 max_p_constr#

-Time-dependent maximum consumption limit for the pump (xUnit: NO_UNIT, yUnit: MW)
+Time-dependent maximum consumption limit for the pump that will replace static p_max if it is more constraining.

 max_p_constr_flag#

-Flag determining whether the time-dependent maximum consumption limit for the pump should be included in the building of the original PQ curve (xUnit: NO_UNIT, yUnit: NO_UNIT)
+Flag determining whether the time-dependent maximum consumption limit for the pump should be included in the building of the original PQ curve.

 min_p_constr#